kevin-klein/AutArch/README.md

 Download the database dump front the provided link and load the dump into your copy of postgres:

 _For reviewers only:_**:

+A database dump, pretrained models and images are provided to reviewers under this [link](https://seafile.rlp.net/d/ca172259a7b54383b6fa/).
+The database dump and images are located in the `autarch_data` folder.
+Make sure to download each file of this folder individually due to limitations regarding file size from seafile.

 ```
+$chmod a+x bin/rails
 $ bin/rails db:create

 $ cat autarch_dump.gz | gunzip | psql -h localhost -U postgres comove_development